Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Computational Interpretation

 \subsection{Equational Theories of the Central Submonad Calculus}

 Next, we describe equational theories for our calculus.
 We follow the vocabulary and the terminology in \cite{maietti2005relating} in order to formulate an appropriate notion of $\CSC$-theory.

-\begin{definition}[$\CSC$-theory] A $\CSC$-theory is an extension of the Central Submonad Calculus (see \secref{sub:computational-syntax}) with new ground types, new term constants (which we assume are well-formed in any context, including the empty one) and new equalities between types and between terms. \end{definition}
+\begin{defi}[$\CSC$-theory] A $\CSC$-theory is an extension of the Central Submonad Calculus (see \secref{sub:computational-syntax}) with new ground types, new term constants (which we assume are well-formed in any context, including the empty one) and new equalities between types and between terms. \end{defi}

-In a $\CSC$-theory, we have four types of judgements: the judgement $ \vdash A : \typ$ indicates that $A$ is a (simple) type; the judgement $\vdash A = B : \typ$ indicates that types $A$ and $B$ are equal; the judgement $\Gamma \vdash M : A$ indicates that $M$ is a well-formed term of type $A$ in context $\Gamma$, as usual; finally, the judgement $\Gamma \vdash M = N : A$ indicates that the two well-formed terms $M$ and $N$ are equal.
+In a $\CSC$-theory, we have four types of judgements: the judgement $ \vdash A : \typ$ indicates that $A$ is a (simple) type; the judgement $\vdash A = B : \typ$ indicates that types $A$ and $B$ are equal; the judgement $\Gamma \vdash M \colon A$ indicates that $M$ is a well-formed term of type $A$ in context $\Gamma$, as usual; finally, the judgement $\Gamma \vdash M = N \colon A$ indicates that the two well-formed terms $M$ and $N$ are equal.

 Type judgements and term judgements are described in Figure \ref{fig:grammars} and type equality judgements in Figure \ref{fig:type-rules}.
 Following the principle of judgemental equality, we add type conversion rules in Figure \ref{fig:variable-conversion-rule}.
 The rules in Figure \ref{fig:moggi-rules} are the usual rules that describe the equational theory of the simply-typed lambda calculus.
 As often done by many authors, we implicitly identify terms that are $\alpha$-equivalent.
 The rules for $\beta$-equivalence and $\eta$-equivalence are explicitly specified.